gaglieri/wafer-mc/README.md

-;;; ITS3 yield estimates by Monte Carlo
+;;; Sensor yield estimates by Monte Carlo

-;; This program executes Monte Carlo experiments to model, simulate and analyse the ;; distributions of good and faulty tiles counts for the wafers of the ITS3 sensor.
+;; This program executes Monte Carlo experiments to model, simulate and analyse the ;; distributions of good and faulty tiles counts for the wafers of a sensor.
 ;;
 ;; Segments yield maps are represented as list of integers (0 or 1) representing ;; faulty or good tiles.